Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Absolute separability

-In contrast to the AS set, the set of AP has been completely characterized in arbitrary dimensions by a series of linear matrix inequalities (LMI) derived originally in~\cite{hildebrand_ppt_2007}.
-However, the number of LMI that is necessary to certify AP grows exponentially with $\min\{N,M\}$, which prohibits the characterization for high dimensions.
-A necessary condition for AP can be derived from the positivity of the first $2\times 2$ block of the first LMI (see Theorem~1 and Section~4 of~\cite{hildebrand_ppt_2007}).
-Then, considering the eigenvalues of a state $\rho\in\mathcal{B}(\mathbb{C}^{N}\otimes\mathbb{C}^{M})$ in non-decreasing order, that is, $\lambda_{0}\leq\lambda_{1}\leq\cdots\leq\lambda_{N\cdot M-1}$, a necessary condition for AP reads as
+Unlike the AS set, the AP set has already been fully characterized for arbitrary dimensions through a series of linear matrix inequalities (LMIs), originally derived in~\cite{hildebrand_ppt_2007}.
+Despite the number of LMIs required to certify AP grows exponentially with $\min\{N,M\}$, making its characterization infeasible in high dimensions, a necessary AP condition can be obtained from the positivity of the first $2\times 2$ block of the first LMI (see Theorem~1 of~\cite{hildebrand_ppt_2007}).
+Considering the eigenvalues of a state $\rho\in\mathcal{B}(\mathbb{C}^{N}\otimes\mathbb{C}^{M})$ in non-decreasing order, i.e., $\lambda_{0}\leq\lambda_{1}\leq\cdots\leq\lambda_{N\cdot M-1}$, the necessary condition for AP reads: